LibreCAD/docs/guides/printing.rst

     a.
 Draw lines defining the page perimeter, e.g. draw a rectangle 297 mm x 210 mm for an A4 paper.
     b.
 Draw lines for a page border offset from the perimeter line drawn above.
     c.
-Or, insert a border / title block from the Library (predefined borders are in the *sheets* directory for ISO paper sizes) and scale it using the ration determined above, e.g for a 1:2 ration, scale the border by 2.
+Or, insert a border / title block from the Library (predefined borders are in the *sheets* directory for ISO paper sizes) and scale it using the ratio determined above, e.g for a 1:2 ratio, scale the border by 2.
 Note: Setting the *Scale Factor* when inserting a block didn’t work for me, but the block can be scaled after inserting by using *Scale* (**Tools -> Modify -> Scale**).

 5. Re-confirm the layout in the *Print Preview*:

     a.
 Click the **Print Preview** button |icon02|.
     b.
-Reset the scale to the ration determined in step 3b, i.e. 1:2.
+Reset the scale to the ratio determined in step 3b, i.e. 1:2.
     c.
 Click the **Center to Page** button |icon04|.

 6. Select **File -> Print** or click the **Print** button |icon01|.